Sentence structures, vocabulary and narrative techniques:

 - Fluently use all 7 expansion/contextualization techniques;

-- Construct cohesive narrative discourse with appropriate discourse markers and pauses for topic transition/maintenance;
+- Construct cohesive narrative discourse with appropriate discourse markers;

-- Use a wide variety of classifiers and locatives;
+- Use a variety of classifiers and locatives;

-- Use appropriate number formats for particular contexts and;
+- Use appropriate number formats for particular contexts.

 - Analyze and critique one’s own recorded ASL narratives.